-Table 3 illustrates the family-wise values of various biodiversity indices, such as Shannon diversity index (H'), Shannon Hmax, Pielou’s evenness index (J′), Simpson's index (Ds), Simpson's index of diversity (D) and Simpson's reciprocal index (Dr).
-The Shannon diversity index (H') values of the recorded six butterfly families ranged from 0.53 to 3.30.
+The Shannon diversity index (H') values of the recorded six butterfly families ranged from 0.53 to 3.30 (Table 3).
 In this case, the family Nymphalidae was noted with the highest value as the maximum number of species were recorded from this family, followed by the family Pieridae (2.07), Lycaenidae (2.01), Hesperiidae (1.55), Papilionidae (1.35) whereas, the least value was observed from the Riodinidae family.
 Moreover, the highest value of Shannon Hmax was obtained from the family Nymphalidae (3.15), followed by Pieridae (2.65), Lycaenidae (2.55), Papilionidae (2.16), Hesperiidae (2.07), Riodinidae (1.26).
 The values of Pielou’s evenness index (j) determine whether the species in a community is evenly distributed or not.
 This value was highest in case of Lycaenidae (0.97), followed by the family Hesperiidae (0.96), Nymphalidae (0.94), Pieridae (0.90), both the family Papilionidae and Riodinidae had the same value (0.76).
 Simpson's index of diversity (D) revealed the abundance of species in a community.
 Its value was recorded to be higher for the family Nymphalidae (0.96), both the families Pieridae and Lycaenidae (0.86), Hesperiidae (0.78), Papilionidae (0.69).
-Again, the value of Simpson's reciprocal index (Dr) indicated a higher diversity of butterfly from the family Nymphalidae (24.15).
+Again, the value of Simpson's reciprocal index (Dr) indicated a higher diversity of butterfly from the family Nymphalidae (24.15) (Table 3).

-Fig. 6 and Fig. 7 demonstrated the Whittaker plot i.e., species-wise rank abundance curve that explains the species abundance with evenness and the family-wise rank abundance curve that illustrates the species abundance and evenness among the six families.
-The Whittaker plot’s curve showed a steep inclination up to the first four butterfly species that were recorded in the surveyed area.
+The Whittaker plot’s curve showed a steep inclination up to the first four butterfly species that were recorded in the surveyed area (Figs. 6 and 7).
 These butterfly species occurred in high abundance and with less evenness in comparison to the remaining species.
 Species rank four onwards the abundance of the observed butterfly species were found to decrease accordingly with increased evenness among the sampled species of the study areas.
 While considering the family-wise rank abundance curve, it was clearly observed that more evenness was exhibited by the family Lycaenidae, followed by Hesperiidae, Nymphalidae, Pieridae whereas, the families Papilionidae and Riodinidae showed relatively less evenness (Fig. 7).

 4. DISCUSSION